Hemp Oil Vs. CBD Oil: The Beginners Ultimate Guide

 To be federally legal, the industrial hemp plant can not have more than 0.3% of the psychoactive THC.
 The industrial hemp plant contains high amounts of CBD.

 There are some states that have legalized CBD derived from the marijuana plant for recreational and/or medical purposes.
-It should be noted that there are oil blends sold that contain CBD and THC.
+It should be noted that oil blends are sold that contain CBD and THC.

-Consumers need to be aware of the terminology and types of products available in the marketplace for various oils that include hemp oil, hempseed oil, and CBD oil.
-There really are no industry terminology standards at this point, so that puts the responsibility on the buyer to spend some time learning the differences between the various oils.
+Consumers need to be aware of the terminology and types of products available in the marketplace for various oils, including hemp oil, hempseed oil, and CBD oil.
+There are no industry terminology standards at this point so that puts the responsibility on the buyer to spend some time learning the differences between the various oils.

 There is often a lot of confusion regarding hemp oil vs. CBD oil.
 People also assume that hemp is the same thing as marijuana.
 It isn’t true at all, as hemp does not contain any of the THC that marijuana does.

-Hemp can contain low levels of CBD (about 25 parts per million), but CBD comes directly from the flowers of the cannabis plant or from the flowers and leaves that are mixed with the stalks of hemp.
-Brands cannot label a CBD product as hemp oil, and vice versa.
+Hemp can contain low levels of CBD (about 25 parts per million), but CBD comes directly from the flowers of the cannabis plant or the flowers and leaves mixed with the stalks of hemp.
+Brands cannot label a CBD product as hemp oil and vice versa.

 CBD Oil Benefits and Uses

-Cannabidiol (or CBD) is a compound that comes from the cannabis plant.
-While there are a number of different cannabinoids that come from the cannabis plant, CBD is currently one of the most popular.
-Largely popular because of its lack of THC, a CBD supplement that is THC free will not cause you to feel tired or confused.
+Cannabidiol (or CBD) is a compound from the cannabis plant.
+While several cannabinoids come from the cannabis plant, CBD is currently one of the most popular because of its lack of THC, a THC-free CBD supplement will not cause you to feel tired or confused.

 CBD Uses

-Just because you can’t obtain a ‘high’ with CBD doesn’t mean that you can’t reap a number of really great health benefits.
-CBD full spectrum products provide you with numerous cannabinoids, all working together to help you feel your best.
+Just because you can’t obtain a ‘high’ with CBD doesn’t mean you can’t reap several significant health benefits.
+CBD full spectrum products provide numerous cannabinoids, all working together to help you feel your best.

 The Health Benefits

-The endocannabinoid system in the body works with a number of different bodily processes to create overall balance and wellness.
+The endocannabinoid system in the body works with some different bodily processes to create overall balance and wellness.
 CBD1 and CBD2 receptors are strewn throughout the body.
 When you use a CBD-based product, your body will be more in balance with the various chemicals and processes that are going on.

-There really aren’t many major risks associated with the use of CBD oil.
-Side effects are possible when taken in large doses, or when CBD oil is taken too frequently.
-When you take CBD as directed, you shouldn’t experience any of these issues.
+There aren’t many significant risks associated with the use of CBD oil.
+Side effects are possible when taken in large doses or when CBD oil is taken too frequently.
+You shouldn’t experience any of these issues when you take CBD as directed.

 CBD affects your entire body in very different ways.
-It has the ability to activate a number of serotonin receptors in the body.
+It can activate many serotonin receptors in the body.

 CBD has the potential to interact with certain prescription medications.
-You should ask your doctor about these interactions if you think about taking CBD.
-Pregnant women and women who are nursing should avoid using CBD for the time being as well.
+If you think about taking CBD, you should ask your doctor about these interactions.
+Pregnant women and nurses should also avoid using CBD for the time being.
 Always do your research to ensure you’re choosing a high-quality product that will be safe and effective.

 Frequently Asked Questions